 A similar problem exists for resettled herding households.
-Of the households from Tsona County, 12 per cent had been livestock herders.
+Twelve percent of the households from Tsona County had been livestock herders.
 They had previously utilized large areas of alpine grassland, but after resettling in Dekhi Village they received only 2 mu (1.3 ha) of cropland per capita.
 As a result, their loss of access to productive land was proportionally greater than for resettled farming households.
 Moreover, the land they received was mostly hemmed in on the southern and western sides by the village, blocked by mountains to the east, and constrained by the Yarlung Tsangpo River to the north.
 In addition, livestock grazing in areas planted with trees is forbidden.
 Therefore, for their livestock production needs, these families can only rely on utilizing about 2,000 mu (133 ha) of adjacent, unconverted sandy land for feeding their livestock.
-Other grassland in the vicinity has traditionally belonged to residents of other villages, and disputes arise when any Dekhi livestock are found grazing on neighbouring pastures.
-Herder families thus had to make a significant reduction in their livestock numbers (Table 2).
-However, abandonment of livestock production is not considered to be culturally appropriate or feasible, according to many interviewees, since livestock not only provide farmers with fertilizer and fuel but also satisfy many other cultural and psychological needs.
-One young Tsona woman observed, 'Livestock are a symbol of a happy life.
-If we have no livestock, then our family life has no animation or joy.'
+Other grassland in vicinity to the New Village traditionally has belonged to residents from other villages, and disputes arise when any Dekhi livestock are found grazing on neighboring pastures.
+Herder families also had to make significant reduction in their livestock numbers (Table 2).
+However, abandonment of livestock production is not considered to be culturally-appropriate or feasible, according to many interviewees, since livestock not only provide farmers with fertilizer and fuel but also satisfy many other cultural and psychological needs.
+One young Tsona woman observed, "Livestock are a symbol of a happy life.
+If we have no livestock, then our family life has no animation or joy."

 Table 2.
-Average livestock numbers, pre- and post-resettlement in Dekhi Village n = 42 households (over 300 individuals)
+Average livestock numbers, pre- and post-resettlement in Dekhi Village n= 42 households (over 300 individuals)

-Original County - Yak and Cattle Sheep and Goats Donkeys and Horses
+Original County: Yak & Cattle Sheep & Goats Donkeys & Horses

 Before After Before After Before After

-Chanang County 1,320 255 876 107 267 0
+Chanang County 1320 255 876 107 267 0

-Tsona County 2,457 126 1,260 32 253 0
+Tsona County 2457 126 1260 32 253 0